 org.asynchttpclient.AsyncHttpClient is referenced in

 visitAfter(...)to perform a non-blocking HTTP POST.
-All framework execution in Smooks happens in a single thread so blocking calls should be avoided to keep the throughput rate acceptable.
+All framework execution in Smooks happens in a single thread so blocking calls in the application should be avoided to keep the throughput rate acceptable.

 The EDI pipeline requires more thought than the earlier pipelines because (a) it needs to aggregate the orders, (b) wrap a header and footer around the aggregated orders, and (c) convert the event stream into one that the